Humanities

 GRADE 12: Theology IV: Contemporary Church

-As Trinity Hall girls prepare to graduate, they will closely consider their role in the church.
-Students will study church documents that focus on the laity’s role in the life of the church, particularly the role of women in the church.
+As Trinity Hall students prepare to graduate, they will consider the importance of discernment as they contemplate their role in the Church and in the world.
+Students will consider current theological developments as they study ecclesial documents that focus on the laity’s role in the life of the Church.
+They will conclude their year with an individualized analysis of challenging moral issues in preparation for life after the Hall.